Surveys are question-and-answer experiences used to collect and aggregate feedback or generate a net promoter score. Surveys are an AXP feature.

 Fullscreen surveys have the same design as modal but use the entire screen.

 The Dismiss button appears as an X in the upper right corner of the survey.
-You can enter a hexadecimal value to customize its color or opt to hide it.
+You can enter a hexadecimal color value to customize its color or opt to hide it.

 You can add more content to a survey: